DafyddLlyr/fcc_technical_documentation_page/readme.md

-# freeCodeCamp Technical Documentation Page
+# UNIX Tutorial for Beginners
+### freeCodeCamp Responsive Web Design Projects

 An example of a technical documentation page, build for freeCodeCamp's *"Responsive Web Design Certification"*.
 For this project I used [Michael Stonebank's UNIX Tutorial](http://www.ee.surrey.ac.uk/Teaching/Unix/).
 Putting this together proved to be an excellent way to cover the material again and build a basic understanding of UNIX.